-The following are risk factors that can lead to death from acute exacerbation of asthma.
-(It is important to know that absence of these does not exclude the risk of developing a severe exacerbation.)
+The following are risk factors that can lead to severe asthma exacerbations.
+(It is important to know that absence of these factors does not eliminate the risk of developing a severe exacerbation.)

-- prior admission to an intensive care unit for asthma
+- Prior admission to an intensive care unit (ICU) for asthma

 - 2 or more hospitalizations for asthma in the past year